mainmatter/mainmatter.com/blog/_posts/2016-12-06-out-of-the-box-fastboot-support-in-ember-simple-auth.md

 #### Using Ember Simple Auth with FastBoot

-As most of Ember Simple Auth's support for FastBoot is based on the cookie session store, applications aiming to use ESA with FastBoot have to use that store.
-In order to do so, simply define the application session store as
+As most of Ember Simple Auth's support for FastBoot is based on the cookie session store, enabling FastBoot support is as easy as defining the application session store as:

 ```js
 // app/session-stores/application.js